lucian-ilie/Seq-InSite/README.md

 # The source code of Seq-InSite
 The source code of Seq-InSite is optimized for high-throughput predictions and does not share the website's restriction of 10 sequences per run.
 # Citation
 S. Hosseini,  G.B.
-Golding, L. Ilie, Seq-InSite: sequence supersedes structure for protein interaction site prediction, submitted, 2023.
+Golding, L. Ilie, Seq-InSite: sequence supersedes structure for protein interaction site prediction, Bioinformatics, 2023, to appear.

 Contact:

 SeyedMohsen Hosseini (shosse59@uwo.ca)

-Brian Golding (Golding@mcmaster.ca)

 Lucian Ilie (ilie@uwo.ca)